-Chip and I have done renovations for our dear friends, the Meek family, several times before and we have always enjoyed working with them and couldn’t wait to get our hands on this project.
-I was excited when they decided to be on Fixer Upper, because they’re always ready and willing to take on exciting and unexpected projects others wouldn’t typically think about tackling.
+Chip and I have done renovations for our dear friends, the Meek family, several times before.
+We have always enjoyed working with them and couldn’t wait to get our hands on this project.
+I was excited when they decided to be on Fixer Upper because they’re always ready and willing to take on exciting and unexpected projects others wouldn’t typically think about tackling.

 The downstairs sitting room was a natural addition after the staircase was put into place.
-I added bold definition with these 8-foot black french doors to break up the shiplap, and added large windows for plenty of natural light.
+I added bold definition with these 8-foot black french doors to break up the shiplap and large windows for plenty of natural light.

 My friend Dustin at Anderson Glass did an amazing job of making my design vision come to life with these doors.
 The design ties into the modern farm design I incorporated in the living area.
 Shiplap was installed throughout the house along with hardwood floors for clean lines and a fresh canvas to build on.

-Just when we thought this little horse barn turned home couldn’t get any better, just outside of the new dutch door in the kitchen is the balcony, which offers a beautiful view of the Meek’s new land overlooking a lake and a greenbelt.
+Just when we thought this little horse barn turned home couldn’t get any better, outside of the new dutch door in the kitchen is the balcony—which offers a beautiful view of the Meek’s new land overlooking a lake and a greenbelt.

-I wanted the living room to feel cozy, so I warmed it up with this jute rug, white linen sofa and brown leather chairs.
-Something I love to incorporate into rooms is a perfect mix of new and old so I added in layered frames, an old galvanized planter and an antique faceless metal clock.
+I wanted the living room to feel cozy, so I warmed it up with this jute rug, white linen sofa, and brown leather chairs.
+I love to incorporate a mix of new and old, so I added layered frames, an old galvanized planter, and an antique faceless metal clock.

 I wanted to make this cozy space a practical place for them to gather together on a quiet weekend.